GFDRR/rdl-standard/docs/guides/preparation.md

 # Data packaging

+This section describes common data formats and file types developed during a risk assessment.
+For each of the hazard, exposure, vulnerability and loss components, it describes possible grouping of multiple files into minimal resources associated with a dataset, which can make it easier to find and download resources of the same type.

 The data structure and packaging of the output as obtained from the data analysts do not always align with the way we want users of the **Risk Data Library** to search and download data.

-Datasets shared in risk catalogues (e.g. [Risk Data Library Collection](https://datacatalog.worldbank.org/search/collections/rdl) are provided as individual `RESOURCES`; it is encouraged to grouped these according to three main criteria:
+Data shared in risk catalogues (e.g. [Risk Data Library Collection](https://datacatalog.worldbank.org/search/collections/rdl) are provided as individual `RESOURCES`; it is encouraged to group these according to geography and theme:

 - **GEOGRAPHY**: data covering a multi-country region might be split into individual countries' datasets.
 - **THEME**: for risk data, this includes hazard, sector or asset type.